*by poking at their curiosity, deconstructing the diet mentality and boiling down the seemingly complicated world of nutrition basics

 Head here if you would like some more info about IIN

-In addition to my communications degree and health coaching certification, I’ve also been Body Project Facilitator certified as an extension of the National Eating Disorder Association’s (NEDA) prevention and early intervention efforts.
+I've also partnered up with the boss ladies behind Circles of Change in an effort to change the culture and conversation around food, movement and body image.
+Through them I've had the opportunity to become Body Project Facilitator certified as an extension of the National Eating Disorder Association’s (NEDA) prevention and early intervention efforts.
 The Body Project is backed by two decades of research and was built to give girls the tools and skills to confront unrealistic beauty ideals and help them develop a healthy body image.